The Killing (film)

 The Killing is a 1956 American film noir directed by Stanley Kubrick and produced by James B. Harris.
 It was written by Kubrick and Jim Thompson and based on Lionel White's novel Clean Break.
 It stars Sterling Hayden, Coleen Gray, and Vince Edwards, and features Marie Windsor, Elisha Cook Jr., Jay C. Flippen and Timothy Carey.

+The film was Kubrick's third directorial effort and was generally well received by the critics.